Protein-Protein Interactions Icon

 Small Molecule Lead Discovery and Optimization for Difficult Drug Targets

-Cambridge Healthtech Institute's Protein-Protein Interactions (PPIs) conference covers discovery or design, and optimization of compounds that either disrupt or stabilize protein-protein or protein-nucleic acid complexes.
-Many of these protein complexes, which are often intracellular and therefore only amenable to cell-penetrating compounds such as small molecules, are crucial players in disease states.
+Cambridge Healthtech Institute's Protein-Protein Interactions (PPIs) conference covers discovery or design, and optimization of compounds that either disrupt or stabilize protein-protein or protein-nucleic acid complexes that cause disease.
+These complexes are also often intracellular and therefore only amenable to cell-penetrating compounds such as small molecules and newer modalities like (macro)cyclic peptides.
 However, they have been typically considered ‘difficult-to-drug' because their flat interaction surfaces make the PPIs harder for small molecules to gain a foothold.
 Furthermore, they are not typically enzymes, so traditional high-throughput enzymatic assay-based screening for identifying small molecule drug leads hasn't been possible.
-Recent progress, however, in biophysical techniques that screen for molecular interactions rather than an enzymatic event, covalent drug discovery strategies, fragment-based ligand approaches, structure-based drug design, and other advances have spurred progress.
-Discovery of larger yet cell-permeable molecules such as macrocyclics has also furthered the field.
-Targeted protein degradation (TPD) 'destroy what you can't inhibit' approaches have also advanced the field and will be covered tangentially.
-Join fellow medicinal, biophysical, and structural chemists to learn the latest advances and share strategies.
+Recent advances that have spurred progress include: biophysical techniques that screen for molecular interactions rather than an enzymatic event, covalent drug discovery strategies, fragment-based ligand approaches, and structure-based drug design.
+Induced proximity and targeted protein degradation (TPD) 'destroy what you can't inhibit' approaches have also furthered the field and will be covered tangentially.
+Join fellow medicinal, biophysical, and structural chemists to learn the latest, share insights, and discuss strategies.

 For more details on the conference, please contact: